You were just in a car wreck, but thankfully, no one was hurt. Unfortunately, the same can’t be said for your car, which is a total loss. So what now?

 An adjuster may tell you they want you to take your car to a particular garage – typically, a garage with which they get a volume discount.
 However, you have the right to take your vehicle to any repair shop of your choosing.

 The total loss negotiation process is straightforward.
 A vehicle is legally considered a total loss if the cost of repairs and supplemental claims equal or exceed 75% of the fair market value – which, again, can typically be negotiated.
 If your car is a total loss, and the insurance carrier accepts liability, they are required to pay fair market value for the vehicle.

-It is also important to note that the insurance company is not necessarily obligated to pay the full balance of an existing lien on the vehicle.
-If you owe more on the car than it is worth at the time of loss, all the insurance company has to pay is still fair market value, not the payoff amount.
+The auto insurance company is not obligated to pay the full balance of an existing lien on the vehicle.
+If you owe more on the car than it is worth at the time of loss, all the insurance company has to pay is fair market value, not the payoff amount.

-You should require the adjuster to give you a written statement, along with the total loss payment.
-This statement should include estimates, evaluations and deductions used in calculating the payment, as well as stating the source of these values.
+You should always require the adjuster to give you a written statement along with the total loss payment offer.
+This statement should include estimates, evaluations, and deductions used in calculating the payment, as well as stating the source of these values.

 If negotiations aren’t going well, you have options.
 If you have a complaint about an insurance company and the way they are handling your claim, you may call or write the Consumer Insurance Information Division of the North Carolina Department of Insurance.
-The toll-free telephone number is 855-408-1212.
-The mailing address is: North Carolina Department of Insurance, Consumers Services Division, 1201 Mail Service Center, Raleigh, NC 27699.
+In South Carolina, contact the South Carolina Department of Insurance.

-Our Recommendation: No Need For an Attorney Unless You Were Hurt or Insurance Company’s Offer Isn’t Fair
+Our Recommendation: Generally No Need for an Attorney Unless You Were Hurt or Insurance Company’s Offer Isn’t Fair

 At our firm, we recommend you handle most property damage claims yourself.
-This can save you both time and money-you do not want to unnecessarily delay the property damage aspect of your claim, and property damage claims typically are too low to justify hiring an attorney.
+This can save you both time and money.
+You do not want to unnecessarily delay the property damage aspect of your claim, and property damage claims typically are too low to justify hiring an attorney.
 If the insurance company just isn’t being fair, then consider involving an attorney.